Updated May 2022

 - As mentioned in my Honest Hairy Truth post, it has also been shown to be effective in managing hirsutism

-- Restore normal ovulatory activity and fertility in women with PCOS
+- Restore normal ovulatory activity and ovulation induction, leading to improved fertility in women with Polycystic Ovary Syndrome

 - Improve pregnancy rate and lower cancellation rate in women with PCOS